-Two murals titled, I See Beauty, I See You, are coming to 415 MacLaren and 380 Somerset
+Two murals titled, I See Beauty, I See Beauty In You, were installed at 415 MacLaren and 380 Somerset

 Despite the challenges of the pandemic, tenants from 415 MacLaren and 380 Somerset, OCH staff, Ottawa Salus and the Centretown Community Health Centre have found creative ways to stay connected with one another.